Salamandrella keyserlingii: Description

 Adults are from 9.0 to 12.5 cm in length.
 Their bodies are bluish-brown in color, with a purple stripe along the back.
 Thin, dark brown stripes occur between and around the eyes, and also sometimes on the tail.
 Four clawless toes are on each foot.
 The tail is longer than the body.
 Males are typically smaller than females.

-The species is known for surviving deep freezes (as low as −45 °C).
-In some cases, they have been known to remain frozen in permafrost for years, and upon thawing, walking off.
+The species is known for surviving deep freezes (as low as −50 °C).
 They accomplish this by losing one fourth of their body weight through water loss and liver shrinkage, and by increasing the concentration of glycerol in their body.

 Discovery

-In 1870, Dybowski gave it the name of Salamandrella Keyserlingii.
-It was renamed in 1910, the 1910 scientific name hardly used.
-Boulenger gave it the new (but unused) name.
+The Polish naturalist Benedykt Dybowski published the original description of the species in 1870 based on a series of specimens from Lake Baikal, and other localities in Russia, naming it Salamandrella Keyserlingii.
+In 1910 George A. Boulenger transferred it to the genus Hynobius but his arrangement was not wildly accepted by subsequent taxonomists.